 Teach your kids how to make bubbles and sneak in math and science concepts into play.

-Quick Tip: Make sure you are not the only one doing the talking!
-Get your students to talk by throwing in a few This or That Questions for Kids here and there.
-They are perfect ice-breakers and conversation starters.
+Quick Tip: Make sure you are not the only one talking!
+Get your students talking by throwing in a few This or That Questions for Kids here and there.

 This science experiment for kids is a big hit with kids.
 Kids simply love the foam produced in this experiment.